 9 Good Small Talk Topics

-Select 1 of these 9 small talk examples for your next conversation:
+Select some of these 9 small talk examples for your next conversation:

 1. The Weather